In this article, we will discuss the future of Bitcoin and which countries won’t tax you on your Bitcoin capital gains.

-Cryptocurrency has come a long way since it emerged back in 2008.
+To make a long, technical story short: cryptocurrency has come a long way since it emerged back in 2008.
 Instead of just being thought of as an alternative currency, it has now become a sought-after investment.
 In fact, some argue that crypto is the future.

 While physical, printed cash is still the medium that most countries use, many are adopting digital forms of currency.

+But not so fast, in some countries, that adoption comes laden with regulations.
 Yet, you may be able to escape those regulations by adding digital assets to your wealth portfolio.

-Whether you want to diversify your assets by investing in cryptocurrency, discover crypto-friendly countries, or expand your passport portfolio, Nomad Capitalist can help you.
+Whether you want to diversify your assets by investing in cryptocurrency, discover crypto- friendly countries or expand your passport portfolio, Nomad Capitalist can help you.

 We’ve helped many crypto-investors go where they’re treated best, and we can help you do the same.
 Get in touch with us today to discuss your Action Plan.
+Then, keep scrolling through to learn where to go if you want to live in one of the most popular tax-free crypto countries in the world.

 While many countries may follow suit with the US and start taxing capital gains on Bitcoin, there are still several countries that don’t.
+Here are 12 for your consideration that don’t tax Bitcoin capital gains.

 Belarus